Georg Hjersing Høst

 Georg Hjersing Høst (8 April 1734 – 22 April 1794) was a Danish government official and writer whose career took him both to Marocco and the Danish West Indies.
-His Georg Hjersing Høst’s Account of the Island of St. Thomas and Its Governors Recorded there on the Island from 1769 until 1776 has been translated into English.
+His book Georg Hjersing Høst’s Account of the Island of St. Thomas and Its Governors Recorded there on the Island from 1769 until 1776 has been translated into English.

 Early life and education

 Høst was born on 8 April 1734 in Vitten, the son of provost Christen Jensen Høst (1708–52) and Nille Hjersing (1713–59).
 His mother was, after his father's death in 1759, married to Lieutenant Gotfred Manniche (c.
 1711–73).
 Høst matriculated from Aarhus Latin School in 1752.
 In 1755, he earned a Candidate of Theology degree from the University of Copenhagen.

 Career

 In 1760, Høst was employed by the Danish African Company as an assistant in Morocco.
 He learned Arabic, was promoted and saw himself appointed as vice consul in Mogador.
 He returned to Denmark when the short-lived Danish Arica Company was dissolved.

 In 1769, he was appointed to secretary and member of the Secretary Counsilor Saint Thomas in the Danish West Indies.
 In 1772, when his father-in-law Jens Nielsen Kragh became derelict, Høst took over the civilian part of his duties as commandant, although with an obligation to consult either Kragh or the governor-general in all important matters.
 He briefly served as interim commandant of Saint Thomas and Saint John following his father-in-law's death.
 In 1776, he resigned and returned to Denmark.

 He was awarded the title of Kammerråd in 1770, Justitsråd in 1776 and Etatsråd in 1784.
 In 1780, Høst was appointed as secretary of the Department of Foreign Affairs in Copenhagen.